Saving Captain Row

 "He's giggling, Sir.
 I've known him for three months, and he's never done that once.
 He barely smiles.
-Are you sure the medics shouldn't see him?"
+Are you sure the medics shouldn't see him again?"

 "His great-grandmother's a doctor; she'll be here soon.
 I'm on my way to the airstrip to meet her.
 He can rest on my couch.
 Now move."

-"She's a doctor not a vanship, Sir," said Alex, and then he laughed hysterically.
-"That was pretty funny; don't you think so, Wuffy."
+"She's a doctor not a vanship, Jim," said Alex, and then he laughed hysterically.
+"That was pretty funny; don't you think so, Wuffy?"

 "Get him horizontal," said Commander Moody.
-"Maybe he'll pass out, and we'll be spared the corny jokes."
+"Maybe he'll pass out, but make sure you wake him periodically.
+Medics' orders.
+At least we'll be spared the corny jokes for a little while."

 "Corny?
 I prefer rubadagas, Sir," said Alex.
 "Er…rugadabas."